 And in a perfect world, I wouldn't have to pay to keep the lights on and the gears humming along (so to speak) on this website.

 But, I do.

-If a retailer is offering a particularly tempting discount or deal, I may feature an ad or give it a mention in my monthly newsletter to let you know about it.
+If a retailer is offering a particularly tempting discount or deal, I may highlight it or give it a mention in my monthly newsletter or weekly update email to let you know about it.

 When you purchase through these types of affiliate links, you are not paying extra but you are supporting Hiking For Her's mission to get free hiking tips to hikers everywhere.

 There is a link to this disclosure policy, if not a statement of affiliate relationships, in each mailing.

 United States bloggers (like me) are required by the Federal Trade Commission to bluntly state that a product review was either paid for, or written because the product was provided free of charge.